 If your bananas are not ripe, you can quickly ripen them by baking them with the skin in a 300°F (150º C) oven for 10 to 15 minutes.
 The peel will turn black from the oven, but the bananas themselves will be ripe.
 This method is great when your bananas need that one extra push to get to the ideal ripeness to bake with.
 Unfortunately, this won’t work for green bananas.

 This helps the muffins rise nice and tall.
 The hot blast of air will spring up the top of the muffin, and then the inside of the muffin can bake for the remainder of the time.

 For banana bread, I recommend using this recipe.

 Yes, you can!
-The best way to substitute eggs in a muffin recipe is to find the right combination of leavening agents, such as baking powder and/or baking soda, and acids, such as vinegar, lemon juice, buttermilk, yogurt, sour cream, etc. When leavaners and acids are combined, they react and produce gas (bubbles) that will make your baked goods fluffy.
-For this banana crumb muffin, we use a combination of buttermilk and baking soda.
+The best way to substitute eggs in a muffin recipe is to find the right combination of leavening agents, such as baking powder and/or baking soda, and acids, such as vinegar, lemon juice, buttermilk, yogurt, sour cream, etc. When leavaners and acids are combined, they react and produce gas (bubbles), making your baked goods fluffy.
+I use a combination of buttermilk and baking soda for this banana crumb muffin.

 Adapt This Recipe for Other Food Allergies